 The word “anxiety” is often associated with feelings of nervousness that arise because of challenging or potentially life-changing events.
-Experiencing these emotions is considered normal, since everyone has their own burdens to bear and own reaction patterns to these situations.1
+Experiencing these emotions is considered normal, since everyone has their own burdens to bear and their own reactions to these situations.

 Clearing the Air on the True Definition of Anxiety

-Stress from personal relationships, marriage, friendships or divorce
+Stress from personal relationships, marriage, friendships or divorce8

 Anxiety Can Be Further Divided Into Different Disorders

 Generalized Anxiety Disorder (GAD)

 Post-Traumatic Stress Disorder (PTSD)

 Although there’s now more research on anxiety disorders and other mental illnesses compared to recent years, the stigma that people with these mental illnesses have to face is still disheartening.